Prostitution arrests could cause Mundelein massage parlors to lose licenses

 Tung Massage, 463 N. Lake St., and S Massage, 688 S. Lake St., face revocation of their village massage licenses.
 Hearings are set for 6 p.m.
 Monday, Jan.
 21, at village hall, 300 Plaza Circle.

-One employee at each businesses was arrested by Mundelein police Nov.
+One employee at each business was arrested by Mundelein police Nov.
 14 and charged with misdemeanor prostitution.
 Both performed sex acts on undercover officers, police said.

 Fengjiao Gao, 56, of the 1300 block of Derby Lane in Mundelein, was arrested at Tung Massage, police said.
 Fugui Liu, 49, of Chicago, was arrested at S Massage.